Earplugs are effective at protecting your ears and eyes, and are safe for use during an MRI exam.

 In order to stay comfortable during the MRI, we suggest having someone with you.
 You can stay warm with the comfy blankets or cushions we provide.
 Relax with lavender- and vanilla-scented eye pillows.
-In order to relax even more, go for little guided mental imagery.
+In order to relax, go for little guided mental imagery.
 Breathe evenly.

-It depends on a number of factors, such as your age, the type of MRI, the length of the procedure, and your medical history.
+It depends on several factors, such as your age, the type of MRI, the length of the procedure, and your medical history.

-Propofol and pentobarbital are commonly used to sedate children undergoing magnetic resonance imaging, but again ask you doctor
+Propofol and pentobarbital are commonly used to sedate children undergoing magnetic resonance imaging, but again ask your doctor

-It is best for you to wear loose and comfortable clothing to your MRI.
+Do you have to undress for MRI?
+It is best for you to wear loose and comfortable clothing to an MRI.
 It may be necessary for you to remove clothing, but the technologist will let you know what you will have to remove and what you can leave on.
 It is important to remove all metal objects, including jewelry, hair clips and belts.
-You may be asked to remove glasses or hearing aids but leave dentures in place.
+You may be asked to remove glasses or hearing aids, but leave dentures in place.

 The main side effect of an MRI scan is the loud noise caused by the machine.
 It’s not painful, and the machine is surrounded by ear defenders.
 Some people may feel a little claustrophobic, but this is rarely a problem with modern scanners.

 Can you feel ill after an MRI?
 Despite being a painless procedure, some people experience a range of symptoms after an MRI scan.
 These can include headaches, fatigue, nausea, and even trouble sleeping.
 While these symptoms can be alarming, they are usually harmless and often go away within a day or two.